celisun/Robot_control_using_multinode_ROS/README.md

 ## ROS Console Controller
 This is a practice of writing multiple nodes with communicates via main using three ROS techniques: topic, action and service.
-Our three nodes are nlp_server, console_reader and motor_action_server.
+The three nodes are defined as 'nlp_server', 'console_reader' and 'motor_action_server'.

+- **'console_reader'**: read inputs from the user and publish through message to the Main
+- **'nlp_server'**: a simple NLP service to take a string as input, e.g. "turn 361" and return an float after string processing, e.g. "-1"
+- **'motor_action_server'**: publish messages to turtlebot about motor action to take, e.g. spin -90 degrees

 <img src="https://raw.githubusercontent.com/celisun/CourseExemplary_ROSConsoleController/master/multi-node_structure_sketch.png" width="650">